 The 3 Most Common Mistakes in Data Tracking

-So data tracking is one of those necessary evils for all interventionists, special educators, speech language pathologists…we all can commiserate together.
+So data tracking is one of those necessary evils for all interventionists, special educators, speech language pathologists, teachers…we all can commiserate together.

 But it’s one of those things that is just absolutely critical to determine whether or not students are growing and making progress in their intervention setting.
-We see students who are struggling and have gaps and we need to make sure those gaps are in fact closing.
+We see students who are struggling to read and write, have gaps, and we need to make sure those gaps are in fact closing.

 So on top of all the other things we are managing in our intervention setting, from behavior management, to lesson introduction and skill targeting (check out our blog here all about skill targeting), we need to be tracking and monitoring data during our sessions.